One month in for the year! How are you doing with the financial goals you made for 2023?

 8 – Find Cash

 What can you do this month to increase your cash coming IN?
-Read my post, 31 Days to Find $1000, for ideas.
+Head to my page, 31 Days to Find $1000, for ideas.
 How much cash can you find?
 Set a goal for yourself for February.

 What can you do in February to improve your financial goals?
 Share in the comments.